saurabhhhcodes/smart-plant-care-assistant/README.md

    pip install -r requirements.txt
    ```

-3. Set up your API keys in the application (no need to set environment variables)
+3. Set up your API keys in a `.env` file.
+You can use the `.env.example` file as a template.

 ## 🎯 Usage